(updated 1/21/21)

 On-campus employees who receive COVID-19 positive diagnosis will also receive comprehensive information on benefits available to them.

-2. Will a campus notification be sent for every positive case?
+2. Will a campus notification be uploaded to the portal for every positive case?

 No. The regulation only requires that the campus notice all employees and subcontractor employees who were in the same building as the COVID-19 positive case within the infectious period of the positive case.